kauezatarin/Raspberry-temperature-controller/README.md

 ###Version 1.6.5:

--added fullstat option that displays all collected system infos.
+-added fullstat option that displays all collected system infos. ==> To Do